English at Outwood

 All children participate in a structured programme using the objectives as set out in the National curriculum.
 These objectives are progressive across the key stages and develop all aspects of the English language.
 Writing, spelling and grammatical conventions are intergrated into a comprehensive learning programme which sits alongside the skills of reading.

 At Outwood, we use the Talk for Writing approach.
 This approach fundamentally teaches children how to be writers – not just how to write.
 It supports children to be able to generate ideas, draw upon their reading and write confidently for a variety of audiences and purposes.
-The methodology follows a three-tier pattern: Imitation, Innovation and Independent Application.
-During the imitation stage, children get to know a text really well by orally learning it, exploring it through drama and then reading it for vocabulary, comprehension and writerly tools.
+The methodology follows a three-tier pattern: Immersion, Innovation and Independent Application.
+During the immersion stage, children get to know a text really well by orally learning it, exploring it through drama and then reading it for vocabulary, comprehension and writerly tools.
 The innovation stage is grounded in the processes of shared writing, with a strong and systematic focus on securing the basics of handwriting, phonics/spelling and grammar in relation to what is needed for the text type being taught.
 The final stage, independent application, promotes children to draft, edit and publish their own independent versions.Narrative and non-narrative writing is taught in a dynamic and stimulating way and the majority units are linked to high quality children's literature and real-life experiences.

 Spelling is taught daily and is delivered at age appropriate expectations.
 Foundation Stage and KS1 pupils are taught to read through a systematic, synthetic phonics programme which is delivered daily by reading teachers.